create3000/x_ite/docs/_posts/components/Rendering/IndexedTriangleStripSet.md

 IndexedTriangleStripSet is a geometry node containing a Coordinate|CoordinateDouble node, and can also contain Color|ColorRGBA, Normal and TextureCoordinate nodes.

-The IndexedTriangleStripSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available from X3D version 3.0 or later.
+The IndexedTriangleStripSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy